Holiday Notice

 Prioritize Work Visibility for Shared Understanding

 The last core component to look for in an agile project management tool is its ability to make work visible across your team.
+Work visibility is essential for aligning with functional and cross-functional teams.

 Agility is rooted in adaptation, and as we work iteratively and modify our approach to tasks based on real-time feedback, project management tools keep teams on the same page throughout rapid changes.